Constitution of South Carolina: Constitution of 1778

 Two years later, the temporary constitution was replaced by a document which was supposed to be permanent.
 Written in 1777, the legislature adopted it in March 1778 following consultation with South Carolinians.
 The new document formally recognized South Carolina's independence from the British.
 The legislature, whose chambers were renamed the Senate and House of Representatives, retained the power to elect the executive, now called the Governor, along with the Lieutenant Governor and privy council.
 The executive's power was substantially diminished.

 Religion played a much larger role in the 1778 constitution than in the 1776 one.
-After a significant debate in the legislature, the support of Christopher Gadsden and Charles Cotesworth Pinckney swayed the members of the body to vote to unanimously disestablish the Church of England as it existed at the time.
+After a significant debate in the legislature, the support of Christopher Gadsden and Charles Cotesworth Pinckney swayed the members of the body to vote to unanimously disestablish the Church of England in South Carolina as it existed at the time.
 Even so, a form of religious establishment was created, with all of the preexisting Protestant congregations being amalgamated into a single denomination but denied financial support.
 Additionally, ministers were forbidden from serving in public office, though the constitution asserted that doing so prevented them from being "diverted from the great duties of their function."

 Constitution of 1790

+South Carolina held a constitutional convention in 1790.
 The adoption of the Constitution of the United States in 1787 prompted South Carolinians to revise their constitution yet again.
 Once again, the Lowcountry benefited from imbalanced legislative apportionment, though the state capital was moved to Columbia as a token concession.
 Provisions also included requiring the ownership of land and slaves to hold public office, and separation of church and state was formally achieved.
 Similar land ownership requirements limited suffrage in the state, while the legislature retained the power to elect the state's governor, whose enumerated powers mirrored those of the President of the United States under the new federal constitution.

 Due to the maintenance of the imbalanced apportionment scheme, many Upstate residents proved dissatisfied with the constitution.
 In 1794, a number of prominent Upstate residents, including Wade Hampton I and John Kershaw, formed the Representative Reform Association to challenge the system.
 Initially, the Lowcountry-dominated legislature rejected their appeals.
 However, the Upcountry residents, aligned with the newly ascendant Democratic-Republican Party, eventually prevailed.
 In 1808, the constitution was amended to create an apportionment system based on the total white population, substantially alleviating many of the issues.
 Further amendments to the constitution were later adopted.
 Most significantly, in 1810, an amendment granted the suffrage to all white men over the age of twenty-one.

 Scholar C. Blease Graham argues that, due to South Carolina's secession in 1861, a new constitution should be considered as having been adopted at that time.
 However, no actual new document was ratified at that date, and the 1790 constitution merely continued to have effect as amended.
+South Carolina held a constitutional convention in 1861.